 US$6 million held in a Duvalier family bank account in Switzerland is frozen.

 The Duvaliers, nevertheless, continue their luxury lifestyle.
 The couple take up residence in a chateau outside Paris and a villa in Mougins, near Cannes.
-Over the following years they will spend hundreds of thousands of dollars on car, boats, jewels, clothes and art.
-It is alleged that Duvalier has up to US$500 million of misappropriated state funds stashed in various foreign bank accounts.
+Over the following years they spend hundreds of thousands of dollars on car, boats, jewels, clothes and art.
+It is alleged that Jean-Claude has up to US$500 million of misappropriated state funds stashed in various foreign bank accounts.

 1990 - Jean-Claude and Michéle Bennett divorce.
 Bennett is granted custody of the two children.
-Duvalier is ordered to pay alimony.
+Jean-Claude is ordered to pay alimony.
 It is reported that the split strips Jean-Claude of much of his wealth.

 1993 - Jean-Claude moves to Paris with his companion, Véronique Roy, the granddaughter of former Haitian president Paul Magloire.

 2002 - In a television interview broadcast in the US on 17 December Jean-Claude reveals that he would like to return to Haiti.
 "It is my firm intention as soon as conditions allow," he says, adding that he wants to take part in "rebuilding" Haiti.

 According to Jean-Claude, there are no legal reasons for him not to return.
-He claims that Haiti has "gone backward by 50 years" since he fled the country and calls on the current president, Jean-Bertrand Aristide, to retire.
+He claims that Haiti has "gone backward by 50 years" since he fled the country.

 When questioned about his alleged misappropriation of tens of millions of dollars of Haiti's state funds, Jean-Claude challenges his accusers to provide the evidence.